 Here’s where it gets a little bittersweet.

 After the fair, the excitement faded.
-The Viking was put into storage.
+The Viking was donated to Chicago’s Field Museum, then transferred to Lincoln Park.
 Then it sat in a park.
-Then it was moved, forgotten, and left to decay in a shed behind the Museum of Science and Industry.
+Then it was moved to various locations around Chicago, forgotten, and left to decay in a shed behind the Museum of Science and Industry.
 For decades.
 Rain poured through the roof.
 Paint peeled.
 Rats nested.
+The same ship that had conquered the Atlantic was being destroyed by neglect and Chicago weather.

-Eventually, it was rescued and restored.
-Today, it lives in Geneva, Illinois — indoors, finally — under the care of volunteers who are still fighting to preserve its memory.
+Eventually, it was rescued and restored through the efforts of dedicated volunteers and the Friends of the Viking Ship organization.
+Today, it lives in Geneva, Illinois, about 40 miles west of Chicago, indoors, finally, under the care of volunteers who are still fighting to preserve its memory and educate people about its significance.

 And succeeded.